 Jupiter and 134340 Pluto will share the same right ascension, with Jupiter passing 41' to the north of 134340 Pluto.

-From Fairfield , the pair will be visible between 00:23 and 03:55.
-They will become accessible at around 00:23, when they rise to an altitude of 21° above your south-eastern horizon.
-They will reach their highest point in the sky at 02:09, 26° above your southern horizon.
-They will become inaccessible at around 03:55 when they sink below 21° above your south-western horizon.
+From Los Angeles , the pair will be visible in the morning sky, becoming accessible around 23:28, when they reach an altitude of 21° above your south-eastern horizon.
+They will then reach their highest point in the sky at 02:09, 33° above your southern horizon.
+They will be lost to dawn twilight around 04:30, 24° above your south-western horizon.

 Jupiter will be at mag -2.7, and 134340 Pluto at mag 14.9, both in the constellation Sagittarius.